block-hczhai/block2-preview/docs/source/api/fft.rst

 ============================

 A collection of FFT algorithms is implemented here.
-The implementation focuses more on flexiablily and readability, rather than optimal performance (but the performance should be acceptable).
+The implementation focuses more on flexibility and readability, rather than optimal performance (but the performance should be acceptable).

 The ``block2`` implementation is faster than ``numpy`` implementation for some special